 That would all come later, long after he realized that the large Robert Kelly painting on his must-keep list would not fit on a single interior wall.

-Although the house is an anomaly today, back in the fall of 1871 thousands of others exactly like it were being slapped together in the aftermath of the Great Chicago Fire that had burned for two days that October, claiming about 300 lives and leaving a third of the city’s 300,000 residents homeless.
+Although the house is an anomaly today, back in the fall of 1871 thousands of others exactly like it was being slapped together in the aftermath of the Great Chicago Fire that had burned for two days that October, claiming about 300 lives and leaving one-third of the city’s 300,000 residents homeless.

 The idea behind the kits, which were distributed, often for free, by the Chicago Relief and Aid Society, was to get the city back on its feet as quickly as possible.
-By mid-November, some 5,200 cottages had gone up; by the following May, 3,000 more had been built.
+By mid-November, some 5,200 cottages had gone up; by May of 1872, 3,000 more had been built.

 “The whole idea of framing mass numbers of buildings quickly using dimensional lumber, that’s a development that happened in the 19th century,” said John Russick, director of curatorial affairs for the Chicago History Museum.
 “Immediately, they were building the wooden city again using the resources at hand.”

 But it wasn’t long before city leaders realized they were repeating an earlier mistake, he said, and new building codes soon outlawed clapboard construction downtown.
 Old Town was still a bit of a rural outpost, and the ban on wood did not take effect there until 1874, the year Mr. Hawkanson’s house was recorded as having been built.